theimowski/SuaveMusicStore/en/css.md

 It's high time we added some CSS styles to our HTML markup.
 We'll not deep-dive into the details about the styles itself, as this is not a tutorial on Web Design.
 The stylesheet can be downloaded [from here](https://raw.githubusercontent.com/theimowski/SuaveMusicStore/v{{book.version}}_src/Site.css) in its final shape.
-Place the `Site.css` stylesheet in the root directory of the project, and manually add following to the `SuaveMusicStore.fsproj`:
+Place the `Site.css` stylesheet in the root directory of the project, and manually add following to the `SuaveMusicStore.fsproj`, inside `<ItemGroup>` element:

 ```xml
 <Content Include="Site.css">